phil-l-brockwell/proximibee/README.md

 * Jasmine for testing Javascript code
 * Ruby on rails database for backend user management system, allowing trade show owner to add beacons/products
 * Augmented reality to show enriched product information

-# What does it do?
-The proximibee app allows for interactive shopping experiences.
-Beacons are placed in different product sections/areas and relevant content is delivered through the app to the users phone.

 # Video